-Winner of the 2014 Solti Conducting Award, Cristian Măcelaru has established himself as one of the fast-rising stars of the conducting world.
-With every concert he displays an exciting and highly regarded presence, thoughtful interpretations, and energetic conviction on the podium.
-Conductor-in-residence of The Philadelphia Orchestra, he began his tenure with that ensemble as assistant conductor in September 2011, and in recognition of his artistic contributions to the Orchestra, his title was elevated to associate conductor in November 2012.
+Winner of the 2014 Solti Conducting Award, Cristian Măcelaru is conductor-in-residence of The Philadelphia Orchestra.
+He began his tenure with that ensemble as assistant conductor in September 2011, and in recognition of his artistic contributions to the Orchestra, his title was elevated to associate conductor in November 2012.
 In addition to supporting Music Director Yannick Nézet-Séguin in important artistic projects, Mr. Măcelaru will conduct a subscription week each season, as well as educational and community programs, and lead the ensemble in summer performances in Philadelphia and other venues.
 He made his Orchestra subscription debut in April 2013 stepping in unexpectedly in place of Jaap van Zweden.
-Of the substitution, the Chestnut Hill Local said: “[Măcelaru] led a stunning performance of ‘Death and Transfiguration’ and a charming reading of the Suite from the opera ‘Der Rosenkavalier’. … And the Philadelphians sounded fabulous.”

-Mr. Măcelaru received the 2012 Sir Georg Solti Emerging Conductor Award, a prestigious honor only awarded once before in the Foundation’s history.
+In addition to being appointed the 2014 Solti Fellow, Mr. Măcelaru previously received the 2012 Sir Georg Solti Emerging Conductor Award, a prestigious honor only awarded once before in the Foundation’s history.
 He has participated in the conducting programs of the Tanglewood Music Center and the Aspen Music Festival, studying under David Zinman, Murry Sidlin, Rafael Frühbeck de Burgos, Robert Spano, Oliver Knussen, and Stefan Asbury.
-Mr. Măcelaru’s main studies were with Mr. Rachleff at Rice University, where he received his Master of Music degree in conducting as well as a master’s in violin performance.
+Mr. Măcelaru’s main studies were with Larry Rachleff at Rice University, where he received master’s degrees in conducting and violin performance.
 He completed undergraduate studies in violin performance at the University of Miami.

-Mr. Măcelaru currently resides in Philadelphia with his wife, Cheryl, and children, Beniamin and Maria.
+Mr. Măcelaru resides in Philadelphia with his wife, Cheryl, and children, Beniamin and Maria.